 A final recommendation concerning service mode observations is that no more than 5 filters are grouped together in a single Observing Blocks.
-This is rather necessary for a proper calibration
+This is rather necessary for a proper calibration of each single filter.
+Moreover, it is also recommended that N and Q band filters are not grouped together as the Q-band sensitivities can be quite lower from that in the N-band.

-Questions related to the VISIR Phase1 and Phase 2 observing preparation should be directed to the User Support Department (usd-help@eso.org).
+Questions related to the VISIR Phase 1 and Phase 2 observing preparation should be directed to the User Support Department (usd-help@eso.org).